ACiDS-NU/birdid/README.md

    Many people have bird feeders, but what bird visits when you're not watching it?
 Is there a way to set up a camera and just let it identify and classify birds while you're at work / school / etc.?

-[^1]: The dataset, last I checked, contains 555 visual categories.
-It is unclear why on the website they said there are ~700 categories.